 Phineas and Ferb Dance Show/parade located in front of Ariel’s Undersea Adventure – check handout at entrance for times.

 Feel Free to Skip

 Heimlich’s Chew Chew Train is easy to give a pass on.
 This line tends to be much longer than what the ride is worth.
 The ride is VERY short and not that exciting.
 If you are a completest and just want to do everything, go for it, but don’t feel bad if you pass it up!

 This is the run down of what we usually do while at California Adventure.
 Remember parents, after a long day of rides and toting your toddler around, you can sit down with a cold adult beverage here (unlike Disneyland).
 So have a seat near Radiator Springs with your drink and watch the cars race by while you rest your feet.
 Enjoy!

-For information on what to do/see at Disneyland, check out our Disneyland Ride & Entertainment guide.
+For information on what to do/see at Disneyland, check out our guide to Disneyland with toddlers.
 Don’t forget to read all about pre-trip planning for Disneyland & California Adventure.